Project-Canopy/SSRC_New_Model_Development/README.md

 # Project Canopy - DRC slash-and-burn detection model documentation

 This repository contains the code used to train a new model detecting the presence of slash-and-burn agriculture in Sentinel-2 satellite images of the Congo Basin.
+This code covers every step in the process of training the model, from downloading the satellite imagery to post-processing.

 The model was based on the one developed in [CB Feature Detection](https://github.com/Project-Canopy/cb_feature_detection).
-Each directory contains an "old_notebooks" or "old_files" folder, within which you can find the notebooks and files relevant to that project that the current notebooks were based on.
+The previous model was trained specifically for logging roads (ISL), while this model is for slash-and-burn (SAB).
+The notebooks and files pertaining to the previous model can be found in the "old_notebooks" or "old_files" folders within each directory.

 This ReadMe contains general information on each directory in this repository, in rough order of when the code contained within those directories should be run.

-Please contact David Nagy (davidanagy@gmail.com) with any questions.
+Please contact David Nagy (davidanagy@gmail.com) or Misha Lepetic (misha@projectcanopy.org) with any questions.

 <br />